fcostin/hybrid_poisson_hmm/README.md

 wrapper bindings.
 This could use further investigation.

-The batched implementation can fit 320k randomly-sized mixtures, each consistenting of 1 -- 20 component Gamma distributions in less than 0.175 seconds on an AMD 2200G CPU, using a single core.
+The batched implementation can fit 320k randomly-sized mixtures, each consisting of 1 -- 20 component Gamma distributions in less than 0.175 seconds on an AMD 2200G CPU, using a single core.
 That's a running time of around 540 nanoseconds per mixture fit.